-The statistical classification underpins key information initiatives that support the monitoring of morbidity and health trends.
-NHS managers and health care professionals use it locally to support operational/strategic planning and performance management.
+The ICD-10 is a statistical classification that underpins key information initiatives that support the monitoring of morbidity and health trends.
+NHS managers and health care professionals use ICD-10 coded data locally and nationally to support operational/strategic planning and performance management.
 For example:

-- Statistical uses include study of aetiology (cause or origin) and incidence of diseases, health care planning and casemix. - Epidemiologists use statistical data to study frequency and occurrence of disease.
-The aggregation of coded data enables health professionals to identify at risk populations based on demographic, diagnostic or environmental factors. - Planners and managers use statistical data to review caseloads to: determine specialty needs, inform staffing levels, patient admissions and clinic schedules in hospitals. - Clinical audit uses coded data to compare patient care and measure outcomes within specialities.
+- Statistical uses include: study of aetiology (cause or origin) and incidence of diseases, health care planning and casemix. - Epidemiologists use statistical data to study frequency and occurrence of disease.
+The aggregation of coded data enables health professionals to identify at risk populations based on demographic, diagnostic or environmental factors. - Planners and managers use statistical data to review caseloads to determine specialty needs, inform staffing levels, patient admissions and clinic schedules in hospitals. - Clinical audit uses coded data to compare patient care and measure outcomes within specialities.
 Doctors may use extracts of local information for research purposes.

-The United Kingdom has a mandatory obligation to collect and submit ICD-10 data to the World Health Organisation (WHO) for the production of international statistical and epidemiological data.
+The UK has a mandatory obligation to collect and submit ICD-10 data to the World Health Organization (WHO) for the production of international statistical and epidemiological data.